-Thais often stop in the dusty town of Phibun Mangsahan to see a set of rapids called Kaeng Sapheu, just downstream of the Mae Nam Mun bridge.
+Thais often stop in the dusty town of Phibun Mangsahan (พิบูลมังสาหาร) to see a set of rapids called Kaeng Sapheu, just downstream of the Mun River bridge.
 The rocky islets make 'Python Rapids' rise between February and May, but the shady park here is a pleasant stop year-round.
-It has a Chinese temple, several simple restaurants (most serving deep-fried frog skins; năng gòp tôrt) and a long line of souvenir shops.
-Many fishermen work here and they'll take you on boat trips in little long-tails: it's 500B for a two-hour trip to an island temple.
-Ask at 'đăaw' restaurant if you'd rather ride a bigger boat (500B per hour), which can hold 20 people.

-Villages just over the bridge as you drive toward Khong Jiam are famed for forging iron and bronze gongs, both for temples and classical Thai-music ensembles.
+Villages past the bridge as you drive toward Khong Jiam are famed for making iron and brass gongs, both for temples and classical Thai-music ensembles.
 You can watch the gong-makers hammering the flat metal discs and tempering them in rustic fires at many roadside workshops.
-Small gongs start at around 500B and the 2m monsters fetch as much as 200,000B.
-People make drums and cymbals around here too.
+People make drums, bells and cymbals here, too.